ferreira-tb/tauri-store/packages/guest-js/README.md

 ## Features

-- Saves your Pinia stores to disk on application exit (or manually, if needed).
+- Save your Pinia stores to disk on app exit (or manually, if needed).
-- Synchronizes your stores across multiple windows.
+- Synchronize your stores across multiple windows.
-- Allows debouncing store updates.
+- Debounce store updates.

 ## Install